Leslie Roos

-Leslie Leon Roos is a Distinguished Professor in the Rady Faculty of Health Sciences at the University of Manitoba.
+Leslie Leon Roos (born July 20, 1940 in San Francisco) is a Distinguished Professor in the Rady Faculty of Health Sciences at the University of Manitoba.
 He was elected as a fellow of the Royal Society of Canada in 2010.
 He is also a fellow of the Canadian Academy of Health Sciences and was a founding director of the Manitoba Centre for Health Policy.

 Education and academia

 He received a Bachelor of Arts (Distinction) and Phi Beta Kappa, Psychology, from Stanford University in 1962, a Doctor of Philosophy, Political Science, from the Massachusetts Institute of Technology in 1966, and completed his Postdoctorate, Political Science in 1967.
 After academic appointments at Brandeis and Northwestern Universities, Roos came to the University of Manitoba, Faculty of Administrative Studies (now the Asper School of Business) in 1973 and moved to the Faculty of Medicine in 1990.
 Roos joined the Department of Community Health Sciences in the Faculty of Medicine at the University of Manitoba in 1980.
-The Manitoba Centre for Health Policy (MCHP), which he co-founded, has performed a major public service by allowing public policy to be informed and verified by its information rich data.
+The Manitoba Centre for Health Policy (MCHP), which he co-founded with his wife Noralou Roos, has performed a major public service by allowing public policy to be informed and verified by its information rich data.